averkinderen/uptec.github.io/_posts/2024-01-21-auth-series-5-call-protected-api-by-azure-ad-microsoft-entra-id-via-web-app-authorization-code-flow.md

 ```
 ![2024 01 18 14H29 18](/assets/images/auth-series-5/2024-01-18_14h29_18.png)

-As we can see, we need to have client secret we created earlier to call our api.
+As we can see, we need to have the client secret we created earlier to call our api.
 We also specify complete scope names (with identifier api://....).
 Don't forget to set the base url of the TodoApi to be the same like our api has.

 Now, jump to **Program.cs**.
-Modify the file to add authentication mechanism via
-**AddMicrosoftIdentityWebAppAuthentication** OpenIdConnect - Authorization Code Flow.
-This method will have extension methods of
-**EnableTokenAcquisitionToCallDownstreamApi** and **AddDownstreamApi**.
+Modify the file to add authentication mechanism via **AddMicrosoftIdentityWebAppAuthentication** OpenIdConnect - Authorization Code Flow.
+This method will have extension methods of **EnableTokenAcquisitionToCallDownstreamApi** and **AddDownstreamApi**.
 Those extension methods will register our api defined in the **appsettings.json**.
-So, to call the api, we later just need to inject IDownstreamApi interface and call it via that interface.
+So, to call the api, we just need to inject the IDownstreamApi interface and call it via that interface.
 We also enable MemoryTokenCaches that will store our token in the memory after we got it.
 You can also use distributed caching like Redis, SQL Server etc.